A nearest-neighbour discretisation of the regularized stokeslet boundary integral equation: Numerical results and analysis

-Examining the columns of tables~\ref{tab:sph002}--\ref{tab:sph0005} reveals a more interesting behaviour of the algorithm.
-If the quadrature grid size \(h_q\) is fixed, more accurate results are obtained with the force grid \(h_f\) taken \emph{coarser} than the quadrature grid (\(h_f>h_q\)) than with the Nystr\"om method (\(h_f=h_q\)).
-Appendix \ref{app:sphTimings} confirms that, for fixed \(h_q\), taking \(h_f=2h_q\) is generally \emph{much more efficient} than taking \(h_f=h_q\).
+Examining the columns of tables~\ref{tab:sph001} (see also tables~\ref{tab:sph002} and \ref{tab:sph0005}) reveals a more interesting behaviour of the algorithm.
+If the quadrature discretisation size \(h_q\) is fixed, more accurate results are obtained with the force spacing \(h_f\) taken \emph{coarser} than the quadrature spacing (\(h_f>h_q\)) than with the Nystr\"om method (\(h_f=h_q\)).
+Appendix \ref{app:sphTimings} confirms that, for fixed \(h_q\), the choice \(h_f=h_q\) can be rather inaccurate, and is sensitive to the value of \(\epsilon\), whereas taking \(h_f\approx 2h_q\) reliably produces results which are accurate to within a few percent, and at much lower computational cost (see appendix~\ref{app:sphTimings}).
+A similar result is observed for the slightly more complex problem of calculating the resistance tensor of a prolate spheroid (appendix \ref{app:prolate}).

 The effect of the regularisation parameter is discussed in appendix ~\ref{app:calcdiscr_h}.
-Reducing \(\epsilon\) reduces the error for all finite \(\epsilon\) tested, provided that \(h_q<h_f/2\).
+Reducing \(\epsilon\) typically reduces the error for all finite \(\epsilon\) tested, provided that \(h_q<h_f/2\).
 The regularisation error is proportional to \(\epsilon\), however it may be expected that as \(\epsilon\) is reduced, \(h_q\) may have to be reduced proportionately in order to approximate the integral of the increasingly-peaked kernel more accurately.
-However, this behaviour was not observed in the test cases analysed (for which \(\epsilon\) was taken as small as \(10^{-6}\).
+However, this behaviour was not observed in the test cases analysed (for which \(\epsilon\) was taken as small as \(10^{-6}\)).
 In applications in which evaluation of the velocity field is of interest, a balance between small regularisation error and smooth/efficient evaluation of the velocity field may be sought, motivating an intermediate choice of \(\epsilon\).

 The final quantity to consider is the force discretisation length \(h_f\).
 This discretisation must be fine enough to resolve variations in the surface force density.
 The translating sphere case in fact is not a good way to assess this convergence, because the surface stress is constant \cite[p.\ 233]{batchelor1967}!
 The rotating sphere does however possess a non-constant surface force density, which varies from zero at the poles to its maximum at the equator.
-From the results in tables~\ref{tab:sph002}--\ref{tab:sph0005} it is clear that the coarsest force discretisation \(h_f=0.35\) produces acceptably accurate results (i.e.\ within about 1\% error) provided that the quadrature discretisation is sufficiently fine.
+From the results in tables~\ref{tab:sph002}--\ref{tab:sph0005} it is clear that the coarsest force discretisation \(h_f=0.58\) produces acceptably accurate results (i.e.\ within about 1\% error) provided that the quadrature discretisation is sufficiently fine.